▶️ Holiday spirit shines at Northwest Crossing tree lighting

-Whether this lighting was a first experience or an annual tradition, the Tree lighting is a memory not easily forgotten.
+Whether this lighting was a first experience or an annual tradition, the tree lighting is something not easily forgotten.

+“So we came to the very first tree lighting in that Northwest Crossing, and we rented several sets,” said Kristine McGovern.
+“Tonight is special because it’s his last one because he’ll be leaving for college and won’t be here next year.”

 RELATED: Retired Redmond music teacher finds hobby in homemade holiday lights display